Farrell 'unbelievably proud' as Irish beat France

 O'Driscoll among 'special guests' in Ireland camp

-Ireland skipper Sexton revealed that Brian O'Driscoll had spent time with the squad in the build-up to Saturday's game.
+Skipper Sexton revealed that Ireland and British & Irish Lions great Brian O'Driscoll had spent time with the squad in the build-up to Saturday's game.

 "We had a very special week and a special build-up to the game with a few special guests [including O'Driscoll] in during the week and spoke about Ireland's call," Sexton told BBC Radio Ulster.